 A really hard earned victory which seals the Division title.
 With the slope and wind having a big influence on the game, it was no surprise that each team had the upper hand in each half they kicked down hill.
 In the first 20 minutes of the 2nd half, Shelf United were within a whisker of obtaining a score line which would have suggested a comfortable victory, but credit to Whitby, who found new strength and pegged Shelf United back, so that it was Shelf United who were grateful for the final whistle.
 A big well done to the players, not just for this match, but for the season as a whole.

 Cumby were the opposition for our last home fixture of the season.
 May be Shelf United were expected to beat Cumby in any event, given their respective League standing.
 However Cumby compounded this by fielding only 9 players giving Shelf United the opportunity to win at ease, which they duly managed to do.
 Within a minute Denny found space in the box to side foot Shelf United's first.
 Five minutes later and Luke, playing as right midfield, found himself free on the left of the box and sent a good shot past their keeper to make it 2 - 0.
 The goals then flowed freely for the rest of the match.
 Ant scored his first with a good run and shot.
 Damo then found himself free having been set up by Jordan and duly scored past the keeper's left.
 With the ball being bounced around Cumby's penalty box, Tom managed to score a rare goal.
 Not sure if it was a deflection or shot, but Tom claimed it nonetheless.
 Damo then scored probably the goal of the game with a deft chip from the edge of the box to make it 6.
 Ant should have scored when having beat the keeper, the ball hit the post and went out for a goal kick.
 He made ammends a minute later when he ran, fully 30 yards from goal to side kick the ball past the keeper for Shelf United's 7th.
 A minute later and a similar type of goal, though this time it was John, who kept his composure despite a nose bleed from being so far upfield, and calmly beat the keeper with a low shot.
 Damo then headed just wide from a great Denny cross.
 Another great cross from Denny, following good work from Karl and Phil resulted in a volley from Ant, which beat the keeper to make it 9.
 Phil then produced a good defence splitting pass to Denny, who drove into the box and unselfishly pulled the ball back for Ant to tap in for Shelf United's 10th.
 Just before half time Karl retained posession and sent Phil on a run, who in turn sent Ant clear to score his 5th and Shelf United's 11th.
+The winning coefficients are looking great, so if you want to bet on them, all you need is to apply the right betting application.

 Half time: Shelf United 11 - Cumby 0